Roland Berger (company)

-Roland Berger is a global strategy consulting firm headquartered in Munich, Germany.
-The company was founded in 1967 and has since established a global presence.
-Currently, Roland Berger employs around 3,500 people at more than 50 locations.
-In 2023, the company generated revenues of over one billion euros.
-The consultancy is wholly owned by its partners.
+Roland Berger is an international management consulting firm headquartered in Munich, Germany.
+Founded in 1967, the firm has built an international presence over the decades.
+Today, approximately 3,500 employees work at more than 50 offices worldwide.
+In 2023, revenue exceeded one billion euros.
+The firm is entirely owned by its partners.

-The company is a full-line consultancy for all industries and management functions, with a particular focus on the optimization of operational and transformational processes, restructuring and reorganization, transaction consulting, digitalization and sustainability.
-Its client base includes large industrial and service companies as well as the public sector.
+Roland Berger is a strategy consultancy serving all industries and management functions, with a particular focus on operational and transformational process optimization, restructuring and reorganization, transaction advisory, digitalization, and sustainability.
+Its clients include major industrial and service corporations as well as public sector organizations.